Gavin Hickie

 Hickie was the head coach of the Dartmouth College rugby team 2012 to 2017, following the departure of former Dartmouth head coach Alex Magleby to coach the US national rugby sevens team.
 Formerly, Hickie was the forwards coach of Belmont Shore Rugby Club, and the head coach of Wilson High School, Long Beach, California.
-He has previously coached USA U20s to the Junior World Trophy title in 2012 and the USA U20s in the Junior World Championship 2013, before going on to be the head coach of the Collegiate All-Americans from 2015-2017.
-Hickie also coached USA in the Americas Rugby Championship in 2012 along with Leicester Tigers Academy and St. Mary's College Rugby Club.
+He was the assistant coach for USA U20s in when they won the World Rugby Junior World Trophy title in 2012 and again in the World Rugby Junior World Championship 2013, before going on to be the head coach of the USA Rugby Collegiate All-Americans from 2015-2017.